 County Clerk Shelli Miller has complied with the Supreme Court’s June 26, 2015 ruling to allow same sex marriages.
 All marriage licenses will be available in the County Clerk’s office Monday – Friday between the hours of 8:00 a.m. and 4:00 p.m.
 We ask that you arrive by 4:00 p.m. to allow time for end of day procedures which begin at 4:30 p.m.
 For your convenience and to save time an online application is available.

 ***Rockwall County has been known for more than seventy years as the “Marriage Capital of Texas”.
 The actual Rockwall County marriage certificates continue to be sought after due to their elegance, heritage, and history.***

-Apply for Marriage License
+Apply for a Marriage License

 The Marriage License on-line application process is provided as a convenience for Internet users.
 We do not provide the technical assistance in the use of the Internet.
 If you experience problems in completing the application and/or DO NOT receive a confirmation number you must come into the Rockwall County Clerk's office to obtain your Marriage License.
 If you successfully completed your application and RECEIVE A CONFIRMATION NUMBER you must still come into our office to obtain your marriage license.

-Requirements for Getting a Marriage License
+Requirements for Obtaining a Marriage License

-- both be present
+- Both be present

 - Show proper identification - Driver's License or Identification Card

 - Know city and county in which you were born

 - Should be 18 years of age or older.
 Information on applicants less than 18 years of age can be obtained by calling our office at (972) 204-6300.